 ”Lubting was a beautiful maiden with a heavenly voice who started uttering ullalim-like melodies almost as soon as she was born.
 She rejected all her suitors except Mawangga from Tonglayan village, who became her husband.
 After six months of marriage, Mawangga decided to visit Tonglayan, promising Lubting that he would be back in five days.
 He told her to meet him on Mount Patokan, midway between Dakalan and Tonglayan.

 A story shared by Dennis, our guide from DOT Kalinga, after a few beers and shots of gin.
 Under the moonlight at the camping area of Balbalasang, Balbalan, Kalinga by the Saltan river.
+But he was not sure which name is which, tipsy?
+Maybe.
 It was past midnight and there were only five of us awake around a bonfire.
 Wasn’t drinking, was just there to hear the stories then the cold breeze started creeping in under my skin.
 That’s my cue to hit the sack and maybe chance upon Lubting in Tinglyan.
 Have you spotted her?